jengelh/libhx/doc/inline_list.rst

 	Adds ``elem`` to the end of the list.

 ``HXlist_del``
-	Deletes the given element from the list.
+	Unlinks the given element from the list.

 ``HXlist_empty``
 	Tests whether the list is empty.
 (Note: For clists, you could also use